LFY1998/IPDM-PyTorch/README.md

 ```
 ### Runtime Environment: pytorch 1.7.1+cu110, libtorch 1.7.1+cu110, i9-13900K+RTX4090
 ### Test Samples
-1. Download the example dataset from [URL] and store it in `Dataset/test sample`.
-Open `test_sample.ipynb`.
+1. Download the example dataset from <> and store it in `Dataset/test sample`.
+Download the pretrained model parameters from <https://drive.google.com/drive/folders/1-40NWVM3ng8Ty-auqO5YE_Rj3Xv1jZlA?usp=sharing> and store it in `\Pretrained Params`.
-2. Run the code blocks in the jupyter notebook sequentially.
+2. Open `test_sample.ipynb` and run the code blocks in the jupyter notebook sequentially.
 To change the sample, simply modify the `idx=15`
 in the second code block.